-Few Buffalo neighborhoods capture the city’s historic charm and exciting rebirth quite like Hertel Avenue.
-An influx of new bars and restaurants complement the neighborhood’s established eateries and the North Park Theatre, a nearly century-old moviehouse recently restored to its original grandeur.
-It’s also one of Buffalo’s most diverse business districts, with Middle Eastern merchants selling shawarma and halal alongside Italian grocers and delicatessens.
+Few Buffalo neighborhoods capture the city’s exciting rebirth quite like Hertel Avenue.
+An influx of new bars, restaurants and shops complement the neighborhood’s established eateries and long-tenured businesses.
+The North Park Theatre, a nearly century-old moviehouse, newly restored and its neon glittering once again, serves as the street’s focal point, surrounded by a supporting cast of hip newcomers like Mes Que, Pastry by Camille, Spot Coffee and Lloyd’s Taco.
+Hertel is also one of Buffalo’s most diverse business districts, with recently-arrived Middle Eastern chefs selling shawarma and halal alongside old school Italian delicatessens, restaurants and pizza parlors.
+This mix of old and new is making Hertel the neighborhood of choice for a 20- and 30-something crowd of locals and visitors.

 Hip and Happening